amkatzer/QTL_mapping_2024_CAWpipeline/README.md

 ### Step 3: make a sample list from the remaining outputs from the concatenation script
 I used winscp gui again and copied the names (highlight all files -> right click -> file names -> copy to clipboard)

+Alternatively ls > testNames.txt when in the directory with all the samples

 Save into a text file called testNames.txt.

 ### Step 4: use the python script to make scripts to run bwa-mem, samtools, and picard (adds read group info) for each sample